RighteousSavant/Anbernic-H700-Overlays/KNULLI Overlays/README.md

 # Special Instructions for KNULLI users only!

-_NOTE:  I will not be crafting overlays or config/information files for Adult, Beta, Demo nor Pirate games.
+_NOTE:  I will not be crafting overlays or config/information files for Adult, Beta, Demo, Pirate nor Prototype games.
 Please do not ask._

 Files must exactly match the latest No-Intro Database format.
 Otherwise, the games will not display correctly.
 Here are the names: